mwarning/KadNode/README.md

 But almost all programs will just use the first address they get, which is the first that will be successfully verified.

-Multiple --auth-add-key and --value-id arguments are also possible.
+Multiple --auth-add-key and multiple --value-id arguments are possible.
 Pattern conflicts will result in an error message on startup.
 Command line options can also be put inside a configuration file (see --config *file*).